Floorp-Projects/Floorp/ipc/docs/processes.rst

 The arrows point from the parent side to the child.
 Bolded arrows indicate the first top-level actors for the various process types.
-The other arrows show important actors that are usually the first connections establised between the two processes.
+The other arrows show important actors that are usually the first connections established between the two processes.
 These relationships difficult to discern from code.
 Processes should clearly document their top-level connections in their IPDL files.